Jeddah Corniche seafront with King Fahd Fountain in the background

 Getting There and Around

-Jeddah is well-connected internationally — King Abdulaziz International Airport has direct flights from Europe, Asia, and the rest of the Middle East.
+Jeddah is well-connected internationally — King Abdulaziz International Airport has direct flights from Europe, Asia, and across the Middle East.
 Within the city, ride-hailing (Uber, Careem) is practical.
-Traffic in Jeddah is significant, particularly in the evening.
+Traffic in Jeddah is heavy, particularly in the evening.
 Book guided tours of Al-Balad and Red Sea diving experiences through our tours page to avoid logistics overhead.

 Practical Notes

 Jeddah has a reputation for being more relaxed than Riyadh in terms of dress and social norms, though the same laws apply across the Kingdom.
 Alcohol is illegal.
 Modest dress is expected in public.
-Al-Balad mosques are active religious sites — dress and behaviour accordingly.
-Women should bring a headscarf for visits to mosques.
+Al-Balad mosques are active religious sites — dress and behave accordingly.

 Upcoming Events in Jeddah